Sentdex/TD3/README.md

+# TD3 applied to the Bittle robot in Isaac Sim

-# Forked TD3 benchmarking with 2 files added:
+Forked TD3 benchmarking with 2 files added:

 TD3-Bittle-16-1.py & TD3_4.py